KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 Our team worked collaboratively using agile scrum, with defined sprints, user stories, and regular meetings.
 We maintained documentation which covered our testing phase and our design choices as well as our backlog items.
 The completed system provides device accessibility and role-based capabilities for large institutions to use.

-Thank you for your time — we believe this system represents a worthy management solution for student publications that scales effectively.
+We believe this system represents a worthy management solution for student publications that scales effectively.

+Thank you for your time.
+Goodbye.